TalixAI/Elo/README.md

 **Other Use Cases**

 Elo doesn’t stop at vulnerability detection.
-The system modular architecture is customizable enough to handle complex task across a variety of domains without major system reconfiguration completely advancing a forward thinking direction in artificial intelligence.
+The system's modular architecture is customizable enough to handle complex task across a variety of domains without major system reconfiguration completely advancing a forward thinking direction in artificial intelligence.

 **How Elo Advances Artificial Intelligence**